AdobeDocs/workfront.nl-NL/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

   U kunt ook objecten kiezen die u wilt overschrijven, zelfs als er geen botsing wordt gedetecteerd.

-  Voor details op hoe het beschrijven ouder en kindvoorwerpen beïnvloedt, zie [ het Schrijven ouder en kindvoorwerpen ](#overwriting-parent-and-child-objects) in dit artikel.
+  Voor details op hoe het beschrijven ouder en kindvoorwerpen beïnvloedt, zie [&#x200B; het Schrijven ouder en kindvoorwerpen &#x200B;](#overwriting-parent-and-child-objects) in dit artikel.
 <!--
 * Do not use: The object in the package is not installed in the target environment.
 If you select Do not use, an error message will appear detailing how this choice will affect other objects or fields.
 -->